 The COMBACTE program brings together leaders in the field of antimicrobial resistance, from both public and private sectors.
 Specialists from universities, hospitals, laboratories and industry.
 Skilled in microbiology, epidemiology, drug development and clinical trial design.
 All truly collaborating as mutual experts, combining knowledge, sharing data, findings and insights.

 Collaborating in COMBACTE

 In COMBACTE scientists from industry and academia are working together for the first time in history on a mutual objective: finding novel treatments for antibiotic resistant infections.
-Already over 750 hospitals and 450 laboratories are participating.
-Together with industry partners MedImmune (AstraZeneca), Da Volterra, AiCuris and The Medicines Company.
+Already over 910 hospitals and 740 laboratories are participating.
+Together with industry partners AstraZeneca, Pfizer, GlaxoSmithKline, Da Volterra, AiCuris, and Jansen.
 Sharing insights, performing trials, working shoulder to shoulder in labs.